Tuklaty: Administrative division

+Etymology

+The initial name of Tuklaty was Tukleci.
+This name was derived from the Czech words tu ('here') and klečet ('kneel'), meaning "the village of people who kneel here".
+The name gradually evolved into the form Tuklaty, which first appeared in the 18th century.

 Geography

 Tuklaty is located about 31 km west of Kolín and 18 km east of Prague.
 It lies in an agricultural landscape in the Prague Plateau.
 The highest point is at 273 m above sea level.
 The Výmola Stream flows through the northern part of the municipality.

 History

 The first written mention of Tuklaty is from 1207.
 Tlustovousy was first mentioned in 1227.

 Transport

 The I/12 road from Prague to Kolín runs along the southern municipal border.

 Tuklaty is located on the railway line Prague–Kolín.